earlSagrada/new_action_x/README.md

 - Default credentials: `admin` / `admin` (change immediately after the first login).
 - To change password use the Web UI: Settings → Users → Edit the admin user, or create a new administrator account and remove the default.
 - The installer will show the public URL when DNS for `file.<your-domain>` is available and certs are issued.
+    - The installer will request/renew a TLS certificate that includes both your main domain and `file.<your-domain>` and will automatically expand an existing cert if needed (uses certbot --expand).
+The repo uses a dedicated `file.<your-domain>` host for FileBrowser rather than a `/filebrowser/` path to avoid path/prefix issues.

 ### **5. fail2ban.sh**
 - Installs Fail2ban with strict jails for security